-We can say Ethereum isn’t exactly your common blockchain with cryptocurrency for investment or payment method.
+We can say Ethereum isn’t exactly your common Blockchain is a type of database storing an immutable set of data, verifiable to anyone with access to it —through... with A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More for investment or payment method.
 It can be an investment and a payment method, of course, but its main purpose is working as a decentralized blockchain computer to create new tools and applications.

 As they said on the official webpage:

 “Ethereum is a technology that lets you send cryptocurrency to anyone for a small fee.
-It also powers applications that everyone can use and no one can take down (…) Ethereum is programmable, so you can also use it for lots of different digital assets – even Bitcoin!
+It also powers applications that everyone can use and no one can take down (…) Ethereum is programmable, so you can also use it for lots of different digital assets – even Bitcoin is the first decentralized digital currency.
+It was created in 2009, by an anonymous founder or group of founders...!
 This also means Ethereum is for more than payments.
 It’s a marketplace of financial services, games, and apps that can’t steal your data or censor you”.

-To meet its goal, the current Ethereum blockchain counts with its own programming language dubbed “Solidity” to create smart contracts; a transaction system with the “gas” to measure the cost of every action on the network; and a kind-of-CPU called “Ethereum Virtual Machine”, where the applications can be created by developers.
+To meet its goal, the current Ethereum blockchain counts with its own programming language dubbed “Solidity” to create smart contracts; a A cryptocurrency transaction is an entry on the blockchain ledger, noting sender, receiver and number of coins transacted.
+More system with the “gas” to measure the cost of every action on the network; and a kind-of-CPU called “Ethereum Virtual Machine”, where the applications can be created by developers.

 And this it’s fine, but it can be better.
 Currently, Ethereum can’t support a massive quantity of users without lagging and fail, so, its developers are working hard to improve the network.
 That’s why they’re planning to deploy Ethereum 2.0 soon.

 What is Ethereum 2.0 (Eth2)?